 Stripe customers all have access to standard free support.
 However, Premium Support, with 24/7 operational and technical support across the globe has a cost of over $1,800 per month, depending on the company’s size.

-Stripe customer segments
+Stripe’s customer segments consist of:

 - Businesses that sell online